-Recent research has also shown that room light from ‘normal light bulbs’ can also affect our sleep, although its affect is not as dramatic as ‘blue light’.
-Studies suggest that is we dimmed room lights as we get closer to bed time it will help us get to sleep easier as it reduces the effects of this electric (white) light exposure on Melatonin production.
+Recent research has also shown that room light from ‘normal light bulbs’ can also affect our sleep, although its effect is not as dramatic as ‘blue light’.
+Studies suggest that is we dimmed room lights as we get closer to bedtime it will help us get to sleep easier as it reduces the effects of this electric (white) light exposure on Melatonin production.

-4 Tips For Reducing The Affects Of Blue Light
+4 Tips For Reducing The Effects Of Blue Light

-1)Dim computer screens at night and reduce usage of all electronic devices after dinner
+1)Dim computer screens at night and reduce the usage of all electronic devices after dinner

 2)Consider wearing (orange) glasses which block blue light if you are using your computer late.
 Oxyvita and Prism both make these glasses which can be bought on Amazon or eBay

 3)Candle-light is also a great option as it also reduces the impact of room light.